 Human factors also play a major role in almost every accident.
 Standards and regulations for unmanned flight in the national airspace must, therefore, pay particular attention to human factors in UAS operations.

-Published Standards and Related Materials: There are no published standards specific to human factors for UAS operations that have been identified.
+Published Standards and Related Materials: There are no published comprehensive standards specific to human factors for civilian UAS operations.
 However, there are several related standards and a wealth of published material on the subject, for example (and the many references therein):

-RTCA Special Committee (SC) 228, with substantial validation and testing support from NASA, developed , Minimum Operational Performance Standards (MOPS) for Detect and Avoid Systems, and DO-366, MOPS for Air-to-Air Radar for Traffic Surveillance.
+RTCA Special Committee (SC) 228, with substantial validation and testing support from NASA, developed DO-365, Minimum Operational Performance Standards (MOPS) for Detect and Avoid Systems, and DO-366, MOPS for Air-to-Air Radar for Traffic Surveillance.
 These RTCA standards were the basis for the Detect and Avoid system onboard the first NASA unmanned aircraft flight in public airspace without a chase plane.
 This flight was the first remotely-piloted aircraft to use airborne detect and avoid technology to meet the intent of the FAA’s “see and avoid” rules, with all test objectives successfully accomplished.
-MOPS for UAS, and 366, were taken by the FAA to develop TSOs C211 on detect and avoid and C212 on Airborne Radar for traffic surveillance.
+MOPS for UAS, DO-365 and 366, were taken by the FAA to develop TSOs C211 on detect and avoid and C212 on Airborne Radar for traffic surveillance.

 Hobbs, A., & Lyall, B. (2016).
 Human Factors Guidelines for Unmanned Aircraft Systems.
 In Sage Journal Ergonomics in Design (Volume: 24 issue: 3, pp: 23-28)

+Hobbs, A. & Lyall, B. (2016).
+Human Factors Guidelines for Remotely Piloted Aircraft System (RPAS) Remote Pilot Stations (RPS).
+Guidelines version 1.1.
+Contractor Report prepared for NASA UAS in the NAS Project.

 Hobbs, A. (2017).
 Remotely Piloted Aircraft.
 In S.J.
 Landry (Ed.)
 Handbook of Human Factors in Air Transportation Systems (1st ed., Ch17, pp379-395).
 CRC Press.